RiccardoRicci23/SoftwareAndComputing_project/README.md

 # SoftwareAndComputing_project

-This framework starts from a little group of macros i wrote to perform the analysis of ALPIDE-bent chips under study upgrade of the ALICE Inner Tracking System (ITS3) during CERN LHC Long Shutdown 3 (LS3).
+This framework starts from a little group of macros i wrote to perform the analysis of ALPIDE-bent chips.
+They are bulupgrade of the ALICE Inner Tracking System (ITS3) during CERN LHC Long Shutdown 3 (LS3).

 The aim is to analyse the output .root files coming from the Corryvreckan program - used to process/reinterpret raw data coming from the August testbeam at DESY (inserire qualcosa dalla TWIKI qui magari).